appsparkler/study/java/practice.md

 is a sub-type of Building.
 Use generics so that the method can accept List of both - sub and super type - of a type.

 ### Collections
+- Structure data with a LinkedList - add items to a list, conditionally remove items, insert items in between other items in the list.
 - Demonstrate an application that serves customers in a queue - use LinkedLists to achieve this.
+- Demonstrate a phonebook implementation with HashMap
+- Demonstrate a phonebook implementation with LinkedHashMap